LauraVrkmp/Programmeerproject/DESIGN.md

         - for cocaine and amphetamines: purity: %
         - for mdma: potency: mg
         - for herbal cannabis: % THC
-    - topics clickable for trend (prevalence: select lifetime, year or month, both all and young)
+    - topic selectable for comparisson to other countries in bar chart
-      - current year in different color in bar chart
+      - current country in different color
-    - amount clickable for comparisson to other countries (prevalence: select all or young)
+    - country clickable for trend in line graph
-      - current country in different color in bar chart
+      - current year in different color